 Some states established exchanges that defined essential health benefits that plans must provide at each level.
-They then selected and certified plans to be offered at each level.
+They then selected and certified the plans that are to be offered at each level.
 Other states chose to have the federal government directly facilitate their exchange.
-So, given the variations by state, there will be specific plans available at each level through the marketplace depending on where you live.
-As well, other options that meet your needs and budget may be available through a broker.
+Given the variations by state, there will be specific health insurance plans available at each level through the marketplace depending on where you live.

 Comparing Plan Options